AmitKumarDas/Decisions/blogs/openebs_operator_design.md

           read: default
 ```

-### KubeMonitor Operator - A reconciler to test, monitor kubernetes resource(s) -- WIP
+### KubeMonitor Operator - A generic reconciler to monitor kubernetes resource(s) -- WIP
 - Will be used to test OpenEBS Operator
 - Can be used to inject failures optionally
+- Some of the usecases are:
-- Can be used to test if all openebs PV have dependent resources
+- Can be used to test if all openebs PVs have dependent resources
+  - In other words, can be used to detect stale resources
 ```yaml
 kind: KubeMonitor
 spec: